animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap.md

 <p class="note"><strong>Note</strong>: While certain GemFire tools, such as
 <code>gfsh</code>, have their actions "recorded" when schema-like changes
 are made (for example, <code>gfsh>create region --name=Example --type=PARTITION</code>),
-Spring Data for GemFire's configuration metadata is not recorded.
+Spring Data for VMware GemFire's configuration metadata is not recorded.
 The same is true when using GemFire's public Java API directly.
 It, too, is not recorded.</p>